-Nationally Determined Contributions (NDCs)
+[USA: delete entire definition] Nationally Determined Contributions (NDCs)

 “A term used under the United Nations Framework Convention on Climate Change (UNFCCC) whereby a country that has joined the Paris Agreement outlines its plans for reducing its emissions.
 Some countries’ NDCs also address how they will adapt to climate change impacts, and what support they need from, or will provide to, other countries to adopt low-carbon pathways and to build climate resilience.
 According to Article 4 paragraph 2 of the Paris Agreement, each Party shall prepare, communicate and maintain successive NDCs that it intends to achieve.
 In the lead up to 21st Conference of the Parties in Paris in 2015, countries submitted Intended Nationally Determined Contributions (INDCs).
 As countries join the Paris Agreement, unless they decide otherwise, this INDC becomes their first Nationally Determined Contribution (NDC).”
-(IPCC-2018)
+(IPCC-2018) No new definition

 Resilience:

-“The capacity of social, economic and environmental systems to cope with a hazardous event or trend or disturbance, responding or reorganising in ways that maintain their essential function, identity and structure, while also maintaining the capacity for adaptation, learning and transformation”.
-(IPCC-2018)
+“The capacity of interconnected social, economic and ecological systems to cope with a hazardous event, trend or disturbance, responding or reorganizing in ways that maintain their essential function, identity and structure.
+Resilience is a positive attribute when it maintains capacity for adaptation, learning and/or transformation (Arctic Council, 2016).”
+(IPCC-2021, AR6-WGI; IPCC-2022, AR6-WGII & WGIII)

 Risk:

 “The potential for adverse consequences where something of value is at stake and where the occurrence and degree of an outcome is uncertain”.
 (IPCC-2018)

+“The potential for adverse consequences for human or ecological systems, recognizing the diversity of values and objectives associated with such systems.
+In the context of climate change, risks can arise from potential impacts of climate change as well as human responses to climate change.
+Relevant adverse consequences include those on lives, livelihoods, health and well-being, economic, social and cultural assets and investments, infrastructure, services (including ecosystem services), ecosystems and species.

+In the context of climate change impacts, risks result from dynamic interactions between climate-related hazards with the exposure and vulnerability of the affected human or ecological system to the hazards.
+Hazards, exposure and vulnerability may each be subject to uncertainty in terms of magnitude and likelihood of occurrence, and each may change over time and space due to socio-economic changes and human decision-making (see also risk management, adaptation and mitigation).

+In the context of climate change responses, risks result from the potential for such responses not achieving the intended objective(s), or from potential trade-offs with, or negative side-effects on, other societal objectives, such as the Sustainable Development Goals (SDGs) (see also risk trade-off).
+Risks can arise, for example, from uncertainty in implementation, effectiveness or outcomes of climate policy, climate-related investments, technology development or adoption, and system transitions.”
+(IPCC-2021, AR6-WGI; IPCC-2022, AR6-WGII & WGIII)

 Risk assessment:

-“The qualitative and/or quantitative scientific estimation of risks”.
-(IPCC-2018)
+“The qualitative and/or quantitative scientific estimation of risks.”
+(IPCC-2021, AR6-WGI; IPCC-2022, AR6-WGII & WGIII)

 Risk management:

-“Plans, actions, strategies or policies to reduce the likelihood and/or consequences of risks or to respond to consequences”.
-(IPCC-2018)
+“Plans, actions, strategies or policies to reduce the likelihood and/or magnitude of adverse potential consequences, based on assessed or perceived risks.”
+(IPCC-2021, AR6-WGI; IPCC-2022, AR6-WGII & WGIII)

 Risk transfer:

-“The process of formally or informally shifting the financial consequences of particular risks from one party to another whereby a household, community, enterprise, or state authority will obtain resources from the other party after a disaster occurs, in exchange for ongoing or compensatory social or financial benefits provided to that other party”.
-(IPCC-2013)
+“The process of formally or informally shifting the financial consequences of particular risks from one party to another whereby a household, community, enterprise or state authority will obtain resources from the other party after a disaster occurs, in exchange for ongoing or compensatory social or financial benefits provided to that other party.”
+(IPCC-2022, AR6-WGII)

 Safeguard:

 In the context of the Policy Document, it refers to law, rules, or measures intended to prevent social and environmental systems from being harmed by climate mitigation and/or adaptation actions.
+No new definition

 Transformation: